-Gathering, and getting clear on your eLearning requirements.
 We've worked with many clients over the years and have gathered requirements for thousands of hours of eLearning, so we'd like to share our insights.
+We've all been there - and this post is as much for my fellow eLearning vendors as it is for clients.
+The most important, but often least rigorous phase of an eLearning/training project is scoping and eLearning requirements gathering.

 How important are eLearning requirements?